mzman88/bamoe91-enablement-lab/README.md

 - Docker CLI
 - Podman
 - A sample of the compact architecture which we will be using as a lab
-- A script to run a *docker-compose* YAML file
+- A script to run a *docker-compose* file in charge of starting all services and tools
 - Canvas